Coconut Lemon Bliss Balls

 - 2 1/4 cups desiccated coconut

-- 2 Tbsp coconut water or regular plain water
+- 2 Tbsp coconut water, or plain water

-- 3 Tbsp maple syrup, or rice malt syrup or honey if not vegan
+- 3 Tbsp pure maple syrup, or rice malt syrup or honey

 Instructions

-- Line a baking tray with parchment paper, set aside.
+- Preparation: Line a baking sheet with parchment paper and set aside.

-- Pulse a couple of times to incorporate ingredients then process on high until well combined and mixture begins to stick together.
+- Process: Pulse a few times to incorporate, then process on high until the mixture is well combined and starts to stick together.

 Notes